microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 The `SharedMap` object will emit events on changes from local and remote clients.
 There are two events emitted:
 1. `valueChanged`
-- Signature: `(event: "valueChanged", listener: (
+- Signature: `(event: "valueChanged", listener: (changed: IValueChanged, local: boolean) => void)`
-        changed: IValueChanged,
-        local: boolean) => void)`
 - Description: This event is sent anytime the map is modified due to a key being added, updated, or removed.
 It takes in as parameters a `changed` object of type `IValueChanged` which provides the `key` that was updated and what the `previousValue` was, and a `local` boolean that indicates if the current client was the one that initiated the change
 2. `clear`
-- Signature: `(event: "clear", listener: (
-        local: boolean) => void)`
+- Signature: `(event: "clear", listener: (local: boolean) => void)`
-- Description: Sent when `clear()` is called to alert clients that all data from the map has been removed.
+- Description: This event is sent when `clear()` is called to alert clients that all data from the map has been removed.
 The `local` boolean parameter indicates if the current client is the one that made the function call.

 If client A and client B are both updating the same `SharedMap` and client B triggers a `set` call to update a value, both client A and B's local `SharedMap` objects will fire the `valueChanged` event.
 You can use these events in order to keep your application state in sync with all changes various clients are making to the map.